SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 # Deploy your extension to SharePoint (Hello World part 3)

 This article describes how to deploy your SharePoint Framework Application Customizer to SharePoint and see it working on modern SharePoint pages.
-This article continues with the Hello World extension built in the previous article [Use page placeholders from Application Customizer (Hello World part 2)](./using-page-placeholder-with-extensions.md).

 Be sure you have completed the procedures in the following articles before you begin: